• Published: Feb 25 2025 06:37 AM

 wave

-Social Security Disability Benefits in 2025: What You Need to Know
+Social Security Disability: What You Need to Know in 2025

-• Delaying retirement: Waiting until age 70 significantly increases monthly payments.
+Delaying retirement: This one's a biggie.
+Waiting until age 70 significantly boosts your monthly payment.

-• Working longer: Contributing for at least 35 years, ideally earning the maximum taxable income each year, will increase your benefit.
+Working longer: Contributing for at least 35 years, and ideally earning close to the maximum taxable income each year, really helps maximize your benefits.
+It’s about building that foundation.

-SSI is a needs-based program providing additional financial support for people with disabilities, blindness, or age 65 or older who have limited income and resources.
-In some cases, individuals may qualify for both SSDI and SSI, receiving combined benefits.
-In 2025, SSI payments can be up to $967 for individuals or $1,450 for couples.
+SSI is different from SSDI.
+It's a needs-based program that helps people with disabilities, blindness, or age 65+ who have low income and resources.
+You might qualify for both SSDI and SSI, which would really help.
+In 2025, SSI payments can be up to $967 for individuals, or $1,450 for couples.

 FAQ